CalebdhKU/EECS-348-Group03-Project/docs/Deliverable2_SoftwareRequirementsSpec.md

 ## 1.1 Purpose
-[Specify the purpose of this SRS.
-The SRS fully describes the external behavior of the application or subsystem identified.
-It also describes nonfunctional requirements, design constraints, and other factors necessary to provide a complete and comprehensive description of the requirements for the software.]
+The purpose of the SRS document is to identify the functional and non-functional conditions of the calculator system.
+It describes the external behavior of the system, such as how it performs calculations, returns results, and handles user interactions.
+It also outlines the design constraints and other factors that may influence the system.

+Furthermore, this document provides the team with a reference that guides them in creating organized and clear requirements.
+This ensures that all team members comprehend the system’s functionality and requirements throughout the development process.

 ## 1.2 Scope